There’s a lot of different ways to export data from Twitter to Google Sheets. The best way is to use the Twitter API.

 First, make sure you’re logged in to your Twitter account.

-Then, in your Twitter developer account’s dashboard, click on the developer menu item on the top right side of the page.
-Then, in the drop-down menu, select the Apps item:
+Then, in your Twitter developer account’s dashboard, click on the Projects and Apps -> Overview menu item on the left side of the page.
+Then, on the bottom of the page, click the +Create App button:

 In a command prompt window for Windows OS or a terminal for Mac OS, enter the following command and press the Enter key to run the command: